Gardaí put skids under biker for three years of unpaid tax

 Biker gets comeupins

-Laois Gardaí have caught up with biker on the busy Cork Dublin M8 motorway who was driving a high speek motorcycle that hadn't been taxed in more than three years.
+Gardaí have caught up with a biker on the busy Cork-Dublin M8 motorway who was driving a high-speed motorcycle that hadn't been taxed in more than three years.

 The Gardaí issued a statement after stopping the biker on Monday, May 10.